copilot-code-optimizations/VS-Extension/README.md

 <a name="Installation"></a>

 # Install the Code Optimizations (preview) extension

----
-NOTE
-If you have upgraded your Visual Studio 17.9 with Code Optimizations extension to 17.10+, please un-install the Code Optimizations extension and install the extension intended for 17.10+.
-It's available in the same feed in your Visual Studio.
-Why?
-The GitHub Copilot Chat is built into VS 17.10+ and the architecture has changed a bit, so a different extension version is necessary.
-The customer experience remains un-changed.
----

 1. Now we can install the extension from the **Extensions -> Manage Extensions...**
 2. Find the Code Optimizations category under **Visual Studio Marketplace**